Duration-Based Scoring for Temperature Excursions

 Noise Filtration & Multi-Sensor Validation

-Implementing Multi-Sensor Correlation to Reduce False Positives ensures that only spatially consistent thermal deviations trigger scoring accumulation.
+Duration scoring is highly sensitive to transient sensor anomalies.
+A single faulty thermocouple can generate false-positive excursions that artificially inflate cumulative risk.
+Implementing Multi-Sensor Correlation to Reduce False Positives ensures only spatially consistent thermal deviations trigger scoring accumulation.
 The correlation layer applies:

 - Spatial Consistency Checks: Requires ≥2 independent sensors within the same payload zone to exceed threshold simultaneously before duration accumulation begins.